 Child getting a dental X-ray

-For most children, it is recommended that bitewing X-rays are taken every six months.
-This image shows all of the teeth in the pack of the mouth.
-Every three years, a full mouth X-ray called a “panoramic” is recommended.
+For most children, it is recommended that bitewing X-rays are taken every twelve months.
+This image shows all of the teeth in the back of the mouth.
+Once your child’s posterior permanent teeth begin to erupt (usually around the age of 9), a full mouth X-ray called a “panoramic” is recommended.
 This helps your child’s dentist to see how your child’s smile develops.

 After placing a lead apron on your child, they will be instructed to gently bite down with their front teeth onto a “bite stick” that helps line them up.
 They will need to sit still for a few seconds.
 This process is quick, easy, and gives a lot of essential information to their dentist.